If You Caught a Stomach Bug, Here's How to Feel Better

-A stomach bug is the absolute worst.
-There are so many unpleasant procedures (think dentist and ob-gyn visits) that seem like a party when compared to the symptoms of stomach virus.
+There are so many unpleasant procedures (think dentist and ob-gyn visits) that seem like a party when compared to the symptoms of a stomach bug.
 From stomach cramps, nausea, vomiting, and diarrhea, to the muscle aches, headaches, and fever, these bugs are just dreadful.

 Although the actual vomiting element only lasts a day, but sometimes up to three, a stomach virus can leave you feeling tired, achy, and with digestive and intestinal troubles for up to 10 days after.
 A stomach bug really wrecks a person, and it can take over a week until you begin to eating your normal diet.